peejaywk/FourFifthsJazz/README.md

 ### Individual Page Features

 * Home Page
-    * The top two thirds of the page will feature an image of the ensemble.
-Over the image and positioned top the top left will some text and a link promoting the ensembles latest release on Spotify.
+    * The Home page will feature a full screen image of the ensemble.
+    * Positioned center top will be a link to their latest release on Spotify.
-    * Below the image and positioned on the center of the page will be a brief description of the ensemble detailing who they are and what they have to offer to potential clients.
+    * Below the Spotify link and positioned in the center of the page will be a brief description of the ensemble detailing who they are and what they have to offer to potential clients.
     * At the bottom of the page will be information on any upcoming concerts.
 These will be split into individual containers and will reposition depending on the viewing device.
 * About Page
     * At the top of the page will be another image of the ensemble.
 The aim is to attract the users attention to encourage them to read more about the ensemble.
     * Below the main image will five sections providing the user will all the information they need on the enseble.
 These sections are:
         * About Us - A more detailed version of the text on the home page.
-        * Ensemble Members - A bried statement from each member saying who they are etc.
+This will be a sales pitch detailing services offered (Concerts/Weddings/Parties/Corporate Events).
         * Influences - Aims to give the users a sense of the type of music they can expect from the ensemble when considering them for a booking.
-        * What We Do - A sales pitch detailing services offered (Concerts/Weddings/Parties/Corporate Events)
+        * Testimonials - Testimonials from previous clients to help encourage more people to make a booking.
         * Set List - Typical set list
 * Contact Page
     * At the top of the page will be some instructions of how to contact the enseble.
 This will be via the form displayed on the page or via the email link provided.